logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 ![Delete filters](https://dytvr9ot2sszz.cloudfront.net/logz-docs/power-search/restore-estimate.png)

 To continue, click on the **Proceed** button.
-You'll see a summary of your restore settings and be asked to approve them in order to continue with the process.
+You'll see a summary of your restore settings and be asked to approve them to continue the process.

 If you do not wish to use the Power search query, toggle the activation button off.